 The Lesson Plan for Your Estate

-In honor of Teacher Appreciation Week, the first week of May, we are taking this opportunity to thank you for your time and dedication to teaching the future generation.
+With school starting this month, we are taking this opportunity to thank you for your time and dedication to teaching the future generation.
 You provide the foundational knowledge necessary to ensure the success of tomorrow’s leaders.
 We are here to make sure you have the foundational estate planning documents to ensure your own successful future.
 Below are some basic questions and answers about estate planning and how estate planning, or the absence of an estate plan, may impact your life.

 What is an estate?

 Although you may not be a billionaire, you have an estate that needs a proper legal plan.
 Estate is a general term used to describe everything you own.
 This includes things such as bank accounts, real estate, household furniture, automobiles, etc. At your death, everything you own has to find a new owner.